Skip to main content

 When to reorder, how much to order — without the spreadsheets

-The Amazon FBA Restock Calculator turns four product inputs — your daily sales, current FBA stock, lead time, and safety stock — into the four numbers that decide every restocking call: your reorder point (the inventory level at which to order), your days until reorder (the actionable date), the recommended order quantity (sized to cover the next cycle, not a guess), and your days of supply (the runway you have).
+The four numbers every FBA restock decision needs.
+Daily sales, current FBA stock, lead time, and safety stock feed into: your reorder point (the inventory level at which to order), days until reorder (the actionable date), recommended order quantity (sized to cover the next cycle), and days of supply (your runway).

-Why does this matter?
-Because the cost of getting restocking wrong is huge.
+The cost of getting restocking wrong is huge.
 Stock out and you lose ranking, Buy Box, and ad ROAS.
-Over-order and you pay long-term storage fees on aged inventory plus your capital sits in a warehouse instead of in your business.
-And since 2024, Amazon also charges a per-unit **low-inventory-level fee** whenever your historical days of supply drops below 28 — which most free calculators ignore but ours surfaces clearly.
+Over-order and you pay long-term storage fees while capital sits in a warehouse.
+Since 2024, Amazon also charges a per-unit low-inventory-level fee whenever your historical days of supply drops below 28 — which most free calculators ignore but ours surfaces clearly.

-Use it before every restock decision, during a launch to size the first reorder, in Q4 prep to model demand spikes, or whenever a competitor's campaign or a viral moment changes your sales velocity.
-It pairs naturally with our **Amazon FBA Profit Calculator** (per-unit economics) and the **Amazon PPC Break-Even Calculator** (advertising velocity) — together they cover the seller's full planning loop, free.
+Use it across the full Amazon planning cycle.
+Before every restock, during a launch, in Q4 prep, or whenever a campaign changes your velocity.
+Pairs with our Amazon FBA Profit Calculator (per-unit economics) and Amazon PPC Break-Even Calculator — together they cover the seller's full planning loop, free.

 How it works